- Rhabdomyolysis is a condition that occurs due to the breakdown of muscle tissue.

-Trauma, Heat, and Exertion
+Trauma, heat, and exertion

-Other causes in this category include:
+Causes in this category include:

 - blocked blood vessels

-- lightning strike
+- a lightning strike

 - intense shivering